drunkenpacket/drunkenpacket.github.io/README.md

 Hugo is extremely fast so just kill it and run again if in doubt.

 # Building
-Update and push this and github will tell the server to deploy a new version of the server.
+Update and push this depot and github will tell the remote server (via a webhook) to deploy a new version to the server.